PrachiTembhekar/-DevOps-Mastery-in-4-Weeks-A-Practical-Learning-Roadmap/README.md

 - Cloud and Infrastructure as a Service Basics
 - Artifact Repository Manager with Nexus
 - Introduction to Containers and Docker
 - Containers with Docker
+- In-Depth CI/CD Practices
 - Introduction to Jenkins
 - Build Automation and CI/CD with Jenkins

 **Week 3: Cloud Services and Infrastructure as Code**

-- AWS Services
+- Introduction to Kubernetes
-- Kubernetes on AWS - EKS
+- Kubernetes in Depth
-- Infrastructure as Code with Terraform
+- Infrastructure as Code (IaC)
-- Introduction to Python
-- Programming with Python
+- Programming with Python in DevOps
-- Automation with Python
+- Automation with Python in DevOps
-- Configuration Management with Ansible
+- Configuration Management in DevOps
+- Introduction to Continuous Testing in DevOps

 **Week 4: Advanced DevOps Topics**

+- Monitoring and Alerting in DevOps
-- Terraform and Infrastructure as Code
+- Logging and Tracing in DevOps
+- Security in DevOps - Embracing DevSecOps Principles
-- Python Scripting and Automation
+- Performance and Scalability in DevOps
-- Configuration Management with Ansible
+- DevOps in the Cloud - Harnessing Infrastructure Automation
-- Monitoring with Prometheus
+- GitOps - A DevOps Approach with Git
-- DevOps in Real Projects
+- Preparing for Certification in DevOps
-- Cultural Transformation
-- Continuous Learning and Certifications
-- Wrapping It Up
+- DevOps in Real Projects and Wrapping It Up
 - Graduation and Future Goals

 # Introduction to DevOps